 This article builds on the information in the overview article, and provides technical and implementation details about Event Hubs components and features.

 Any entity that sends data to an event hub is an event producer, or event publisher.
-Event publishers can publish events using HTTPS or AMQP 1.0.
+Event publishers can publish events using HTTPS or AMQP 1.0 or Kafka 1.0 and later.
 Event publishers use a Shared Access Signature (SAS) token to identify themselves to an event hub, and can have a unique identity, or use a common SAS token.

 Publishing an event

-You can publish an event via AMQP 1.0 or HTTPS.
+You can publish an event via AMQP 1.0, Kafka 1.0 (and later), or HTTPS.
 Event Hubs provides client libraries and classes for publishing events to an event hub from .NET clients.
 For other runtimes and platforms, you can use any AMQP 1.0 client, such as Apache Qpid.
 You can publish events individually, or batched.
-A single publication (event data instance) has a limit of 256 KB, regardless of whether it is a single event or a batch.
+A single publication (event data instance) has a limit of 1 MB, regardless of whether it is a single event or a batch.
 Publishing events larger than this threshold results in an error.
 It is a best practice for publishers to be unaware of partitions within the event hub and to only specify a partition key (introduced in the next section), or their identity via their SAS token.

 The choice to use AMQP or HTTPS is specific to the usage scenario.
 AMQP requires the establishment of a persistent bidirectional socket in addition to transport level security (TLS) or SSL/TLS.
 AMQP has higher network costs when initializing the session, however HTTPS requires additional SSL overhead for every request.
 AMQP has higher performance for frequent publishers.

 Event Hubs ensures that all events sharing a partition key value are delivered in order, and to the same partition.
 If partition keys are used with publisher policies, then the identity of the publisher and the value of the partition key must match.
 Otherwise, an error occurs.